psoder3/TankWars/README.md

 // returns the number of Rows in the arena public int getNumRows()

+// returns the number of lives of a tank (both your tank and other tanks) public double getLives()

 // returns x position [0-20] of an object (both bullets and tanks) public double getX()